top of page

 I believe one of the primary ways we tend to fail as a Church, not only with regard to Christmas, but with regard to everything, is that we so often make everything carnal.
 Pay attention to what Paul says in 1 Corinthians 3:1-4: "And I, brethren, could not speak to you as to spiritual people but as to carnal, as to babes in Christ.
 I fed you with milk and not with solid food; for until now you were not able to receive it, and even now you are still not able; for you are still carnal.
 For where there are envy, strife, and divisions among you, are you not carnal and behaving like mere men?
 For when one says, “I am of Paul,” and another, “I am of Apollos,” are you not carnal?"

-Now again, this does not mean I support the Catholic Church in any way.
+Now again, this does not mean I support the Roman Catholic Church in any way.
 Visit the Reaching Catholics page on this site, you'll see I'm about as anti-Catholic as a reasonable man can get.
-And I'm not even just talking about Catholicism here, nor even really just Christmas.
-I want this to be applied more broadly, because far too often, we find something we don't like, and we pin it to this group we don't like, and suddenly we're justified because "that group bad".
-But Scripture tells us this is carnal, making us babes in the faith.
+And I'm not even just talking about Roman Catholicism here, nor even really just Christmas.
+I want this to be applied more broadly, because far too often, we find something we don't like, we pin it to this group we don't like, and suddenly we're justified because "that group is bad".
+But Scripture tells us this attitude is carnal, and it makes us babes in the faith.
 But we are only supposed to be babes in malice.
 In maturity, we need understanding (1 Corinthians 14:20).

 The sufficiency of Scripture